 This only affects some people. if you use flashcards as an important part of your study routine, it is worth the cost.

-The final app on this list is a little different, but just as important.
 This app focuses on Japanese news.
 This is great because many people who are looking to learn Japanese are not actually in Japan.
 This means that it would be a little inconvenient to follow Japanese news without using an online resource.
 This app is great for those looking to really learn more about the culture in Japan.
 It will help you to learn additional words and phrases that you may not have ever heard of.
 Listening to and reading Japanese news will also help you to feel apart of the Japanese lifestyle.
 That is what makes this app so wonderfully unique.
 It provides a resource that the other apps just don’t offer.
 If you are learning Japanese and are becoming more comfortable with the basics, this app can take your learning to the next level.

 This online course is a great one.
 It has three levels of payment, one is free, they also have a premium and premium+ options.
 Each level just gives you access to additional videos and lessons.
 JapanesePod101 is a great online course for those just starting to learn the language.
 Specifically, if you are just learning the language, or are looking to take the Japanese language Proficiency Test.
 This online course is tailored made to be customized for every learning experience.
 This way you can spend time learning more about what you don’t understand and less time covering topics you don’t need.
 To give it a try, you can start off with just the free version and upgrade when you feel ready to.